prakhar-srivastav/Course-Projects/Abnormal Activity Detection/ReadMe.md

 # The objective

-the idea is to detect abnormal activity in the surveillence video camera by traning the auto-encoder on large amount of normal scenes as compared to abnormal scenes.
-The auto-encoder will reconstruct the sequence .While reconstructing , it will only consider the most repeated events and ignore the abnormal activity.
-We will identify the activity as abnormal if there is a cart or a biker presence in a scene or if a person is found walking on a grass.
+The high level idea is to detect anomaly in the video sequence by using auto-encoder model architecture.
+The dataset contained normal scene as well as abnormal scene.
+The normal scene are present in abundent while abnormal scene are rare.
+This is the motivation behind using unsupervised mode of learning for this task.

 ![steps](https://user-images.githubusercontent.com/28844605/85394359-187a8700-b56c-11ea-8679-4c61c01493e8.JPG)